cgranell/paper-vgi-science/README.md

 The `data/gein` folder contains:
 * the original data file `data.xlxs` we used for taking notes while we conducted the review of papers.
 This file is not used in the data analysis;
 * the raw data file `rawdata.csv`, which is the csv version of the previous file, and is the starting point for cleaning taks;
 * and the `cleandata.rda`, which is the result of doing some data cleaning and preparation tasks for the subsequent analysis.

 Text folder keeps associated documents such as the `codebook` that describes each column of the `data/gein/cleandata.rda` dataset, and the markdown file `final.html` of the final analysis.

 Papers folder keeps a pdf copy of the set of eligible papers for the review.

-Scripts folder contains the R scripts used in the exploratory data analysis.
+Scripts folder contains the R scripts used in the exploratory data analysis:
 * `cleaning.R` for cleaning data
 * `analytics.R` for exploratory data analysis
 * `final.R` for final analysis reported in the paper

 ### Folder organization (TGIS)

+The `data/tgis` folder contains:

+Papers folder keeps a pdf copy of the set of eligible papers for the review.

+Scripts folder contains the R scripts used in the exploratory data analysis:
+* `cleaning-tgis.R` for cleaning data

 ## How to run the scripts